-The beloved Rafters Café and Restaurant in Guyra will close its doors at the end of July, with current managers Jackie and Louise announcing the difficult decision to friends and fans earlier this month, and the premises now also put up for sale.
+The beloved Rafters Café and Restaurant in Guyra will close its doors at the end of July, with current managers Jackie and Louise announcing the difficult decision to friends and fans earlier this month.

 The pair, who have helped re-establish Rafters as a vibrant community hub, say the closure is not due to financial trouble or mismanagement, but because of circumstances outside their control.